bijokmathew/tips-for-easylife/README.md

 ### Design

  Tips For Easy Life project's design has been influenced by the ”Love Running” and "Coders Coffeehouse" - projects.
- My design of the header and hero-header has also been influenced by those projects.
+ My design of the header, hero-header and footer has been influenced by those projects.

  Main aim is to create a clean looking website where there is a balance between colors, images and functionality.